RealDreammaker/Live-Earthquake-Checker/README.md

 ##  The completed tasks
 - - -
-   All of the earthquakes data was plotted on the map based on their longitude and latitude.
+   Earthquake data was plotted on the map based on their longitude and latitude.

    * Data markers reflect the magnitude of the earthquake in their size and colour